-In the event that any future legislation renders null and void or materially alters any provision of the Collective Agreement, the following shall apply:
+In the event that present or future legislation renders null and void or materially alters any provision of this collective agreement, the following shall apply:

-(a) The remaining provisions of the Collective Agreement shall remain in force and effect for the term of the Collective Agreement;

-(b) The Employer and the Union shall, as soon as possible, attempt to negotiate mutually agreeable provisions to be substituted for the provisions so rendered null and void or materially altered.
+- (a) The remaining provisions of the collective agreement shall remain in full force and effect for the term of the collective agreement. - (b) The Employer and the BCGEU shall, as soon as possible negotiate mutually agreeable provisions to be substituted for the provisions so rendered null and void or materially altered.